neelabhsinha/gatech-cs-7641-project-page/index.md

 For match prediction, we use supervised classification models and evaluate it using all standard metrics like accuracy, precision, recall, F1-score and ROC-AUC.
 We do not have any bias towards optimizing false positives over true negatives and vice versa due to the nature of our problem.

 To evaluate our unsupervised clustering method for grouping of teams, we use clustering techniques and evaluate it using internal measures only.
 We do not take external measures because for our use case, there is no ground truth of groups.
 Even the groups FIFA assigns are using randomization across different pots.
 There can actually be multiple correct answers.
 So, the only evaluation we feel is necessary is how close are the groups.
-How we do this is described in detail in the following section.
+How we do this is described in detail later.

 ## 3.2.
 Overall Pipeline